gofiber/fiber/.github/README_es.md

 Fiber está **inspirado** en Expressjs, el framework web más popular en Internet.
 Combinamos la **facilidad** de Express y **el rendimiento bruto** de Go.
 Si alguna vez ha implementado una aplicación web en Node.js ( _utilizando Express.js o similar_ ), muchos métodos y principios le parecerán **muy comunes** .

+## Limitations
+* Due to Fiber's usage of unsafe, the library may not always be compatible with the latest Go version.
+Fiber 2.18.0 has been tested with Go versions 1.14 to 1.17.
+* Fiber is not compatible with net/http interfaces.
+This means you will not be able to use projects like gqlgen, go-swagger, or any others which are part of the net/http ecosystem.

 ## 👀 Ejemplos

 A continuación se enumeran algunos de los ejemplos comunes.
 Si desea ver más ejemplos de código, visite nuestro [repositorio de Recetas](https://github.com/gofiber/recipes) o nuestra [documentación de API](https://docs.gofiber.io) .